HIGHLIGHTS

 Patient engagement strategies to improve healthcare

-Improving patient engagement in healthcare involves planning and implementing several strategies that span across primary, secondary and tertiary care environments.
-Modern patient engagement strategies in fact broaden the scope to include other players like families, society and government to play a decisive role.
+Improving patient engagement in healthcare involves planning and implementing several strategies across primary, secondary, and tertiary care environments.
+Modern patient engagement strategies, in fact, broaden the scope to include other players like families, society, and government to play a decisive role.
 Technology-intensive patient engagement strategies are also gaining ground.
 Let us take a look at them one by one.

 Patient engagement strategies across healthcare systems

-Educate patients: No matter whether it is primary, secondary, tertiary or quaternary care, providing educational material in simple to understand language is a good strategy.
-Clinicians who use technical jargon, medical terms and expert language are creating barriers to communication.
+Educate patients: Whether it is primary, secondary, tertiary or quaternary care, providing educational material in simple to understand language is a good strategy.
+Clinicians who use technical jargon, medical terms, and expert language are creating barriers to communication.

-Do you know: Patients prefer to receive educational materials directly from a trusted, expert source – their own healthcare providers.
-However, a survey commissioned by a Wolters Kluwer Health survey found that two-thirds (66%) of patients have questions after a provider encounter and one in five patients (19%) has new questions following the appointment.
+Do you know that patients prefer to receive educational materials directly from a trusted, expert source – their own healthcare providers?
+However, a survey commissioned by Wolters Kluwer Health found that two-thirds (66%) of patients have questions after a provider encounter, and one in five patients (19%) has new questions following the appointment.

 Take action:

-• At primary healthcare centers, typically neighborhood clinics, do not allow demographics, and communication skills of the patient hamper interaction.
+• Primary healthcare centers, typically neighborhood clinics, do not allow the demographics and communication skills of the patient to hamper interaction.

 • If you are a provider at a secondary healthcare facility, where patients seek specialist opinions, provide peer support groups and coaching for self-help.